2000 Nautical Miles To Miles

 1852 meters / 1609.34 meters ≈ 1.15

-This ratio is consistently applied to convert between nautical miles and statute miles.
-It's important to remember that this is an approximation, and for extremely precise calculations, using the exact meter values will provide more accurate results.
+This ratio is consistently applied to convert between nautical miles and statute miles. don't forget to remember that this is an approximation, and for extremely precise calculations, using the exact meter values will provide more accurate results.

 Historical Context and Evolution of Nautical Miles